-If available, futsal goals 6'5" (2 meters) high and 9'8" (3 meters) wide are recommended when playing with or without goals.
+If available, small goals approximately 6'5" (2 meters) high and 9'8" (3 meters) wide are recommended when playing with or without a goalkeeper.
 The width of the goals may be adjusted by the site manager according to the number of players.
-Flags may also be set up to simulate a futsal goal.
+Flags may also be set up to simulate a goal.
 The site manager may also opt to set up flags inside a regulation size goal, 5' from each goalpost, and have players shoot the corner between the flag and the goalpost to score a goal.
-This set up creates 2 areas to score within each goal.
+This set-up creates 2 goals within the regulation-sized goal.
+A goal is scored when the ball crosses the line between the goal post and the flag and is under the height restriction.